 It appears voters in California will soon be going to the polls to decide, among other things, whether to ignore federal law and legalize pot in their state.
 Despite all the evidence to the contrary, a vast number of people have convinced themselves that there is some virtue in getting high and want to do so with impunity.
 The pretense of legalization for the proposed medical benefits of THC has been largely abandoned now by the advocates who are going straight for the unrestricted use of weed for mere “recreation.”
 And it seems the proposition is quite popular.
 “Smoke ‘em if you got ‘em, boys and girls!”

 Now, if common experience isn’t enough, there are ample studies and mounds of documented research that delineate, clarify and confirm all the negative consequences of recreational marijuana use.
 Aside from the effects of THC, the simple act of breathing smoke (of any kind) into the lungs produces health problems…even cancer.
 Surprised?
 Really?
 Astonishingly, the same people who advocate for laws restricting tobacco use, especially in public, are indifferent when it comes to inhaling marijuana smoke.
 Despite the claims of those who espouse the wonders that can be realized with legalization, the basic facts don’t change…drug abuse is bad and we, as Americans, tend to disregard pleas for moderation in favor of the extremes.
-As a result, we don’t do well with intoxicants.
-Occasionally, that fact is emphasized by a celebrity who falls victim.
+This proves that we don’t do well with intoxicants, which tend to land us in rehab.
+If not in rehab, it’ll most probably affect our bodies.
+Many drug users, for example, get infections like Hepatitis C. They may be required to undergo periodic tests, such as an hcv antibody test.
+Occasionally, this fact is emphasized by a celebrity who falls victim.

-Incredulously, there are otherwise intelligent people that have fallen for this nonsense.
+Incredulously, there are otherwise intelligent people that have fallen for the nonsense when people try to justify their drug cases.
 I have spent countless hours defeating arguments by people in favor of legalization and use.
 They rely on a barrage of well-publicized propaganda and catch phrases popularized by the extremely well-organized and financed pro-pot lobby through the media and entertainment industry.
 My favorite is the reference to the high cost of the “war on drugs.”
 My advice is to not quote the price to someone who has volunteered to fight it and help make the payments.
 No one knows more about the cost of enforcement and the dangers of taking on the cartels and street purveyors of dope than those who have actually been in the trenches, evacuated the victims, and suffered the wounds.
 The monetary “cost” is nothing compared to the price paid in broken lives, decimated families, abused and neglected children, crushed dreams, and stifled futures…any realistic estimate would be beyond true calculation.
 If dope remains attractive to some despite these concerns, the idea that abuse can be mitigated without legal suppression is absurd.

 And then comes the argument that we have filled the prisons with “non-violent” drug offenders that would be better served in rehabilitation programs.
 Of course, they ignore the fact that the most effective treatment centers claim less than a 25% success rate and that most of the patients wouldn’t be there if it hadn’t been for the fact that they were arrested and forced into rehab by court order.
 Furthermore, according to 2015 U.S. Department of Justice statistics, drug offenders make up less than 15% of the population in state prisons and those sitting in those cells are repeat offenders with long rap sheets.
 The percentage is higher in federal incarceration, up to 40%.
 However, the overall numbers of federal prisoners pales compared to those in state custody and those drug cases were referred to the federal courts for prosecution because they were significant instances of trafficking.
 You don’t get to state or federal prison for smoking a joint, people.
 My sympathy for such individuals is moderated by the simple fact that incarceration is a commonly known consequence of breaking the law…something not considered a virtue by law abiding citizens and a notion lost on the jailbird when they chose to engage in a criminal act!
 Besides, it’s not a true war, unless you’re willing to treat the offenders as enemy combatants.